 - Ready in 15 minutes

-If you try these tasty coconut bliss balls, please leave a comment below and/or tag me in your Instagram or Facebook post with @elavegan and #elavegan so that I can see your homemade coconut candy!
+If you try these coconut balls, please leave a comment below and/or tag me in your Instagram or Facebook post with @elavegan #elavegan so that I can see your homemade coconut candy!

 Make sure to also check out my other vegan coconut recipes: